 Some examiners felt that many students wanted more or less immediate results, and these students struggled to review, modify and refine work as it progressed.
-There was a tendency to leave the work as it is once 'finished'.
+There was a tendency to leave the work as it was once 'finished'.
 There could be a number of reasons for this lack of process including time constraints, the fact that some candidates like immediate results, and insufficient or ineffective teacher instruction, but without some degree of review, modification and refinement, the final piece is likely to remain unresolved or partially resolved.

 Candidates achieving well in this descriptor invariably submit studio files that demonstrate a coherent body of work.
-There is obvious continuity with the new course here because one of the exhibition criterion in the new course is "Coherent body of works," relating to communication of thematic or stylistic relationships across individual pieces and the candidate's stated intentions.
+There is obvious continuity with the new course here because criterion A in the assessment of the exhibition in the new course is Coherent body of works, relating to a coherent collection of works which fulfils stated artistic intentions and communicate clear thematic or stylistic relationships across individual pieces.